msaperst/cwkc-v2/README.md

 As the workflow above shows, there are two main integration points for our application.
-The first is directly to the LGL Forms database to track donations, and the second is from our alumni submitted data which is stored in Google Sheets.
+The first is scraping emails from the LGL Forms to track donations, and the second is from our alumni submitted data which is stored in Google Sheets.